 15 Best Cascais Restaurants

-We have been living in the area of Cascais Portugal for over a year now.
+We have been living in the area of Cascais Portugal for over two years now.
 It’s safe to say that we have had a lot of amazing meals here.
 Whether you want seafood, meat, or vegetarian, there are lots of phenomenal restaurants waiting to serve you the very best.
 It’s fun to visit some swanky spots from time to time as well as enjoy cuisines from other countries.
 Many of our favorites are local “tascas” or family-owned and operated gems serving authentic local Portuguese fare.

 People coming for a visit often ask for our recommendations.
 So, even though we’re discovering new places all the time, we wanted to share some of the best restaurants in Cascais from our experiences so far.
 Here, in no particular order, are our 15 Cascais restaurants not to miss.